taylorjdawson/Content/projects/Plasma MVP/JavaScript/Finalize Exit/task.md

 We'll need to create a function that will loop over all exits from the top of the Exit Queue and move down until the top exit is not ready to be finalized.

-1. Define a public `finalizeExits` function with no arguments.
+1. Within `PLasma.sol`, define a public `finalizeExits` function with no arguments.

 2. Within `finalizeExits` iterate over every item on the `exitQueue` and determine if it is ready to be finalized.